So Young, So Bad: Plot

 Threatening to report the fire hose incident to the board of directors, Dr. Jason makes a deal with Riggs where he would stay on in a purely administrative role while Dr. Jason and Miss Levering would make all decisions as to the treatment of the girls.
 Under the new regime, the harsh punishments are abolished, the farm and the laundry are shut down and replaced by vocational training programs, and a number of other reforms are instituted.
-The morale and behavior of the girls improves dramatically, though Loretta is jealous of Miss Levering and Dolores (Rita Moreno)), a chronic runaway, still has trouble socializing.
+The morale and behavior of the girls improves dramatically, though Loretta is jealous of Miss Levering and Dolores, a chronic runaway, still has trouble socializing.
 Eventually Dr. Jason and Miss Levering arrange a dance, inviting boys from a nearby trade school.

 The night of the dance, one of the girls "borrows" a bottle of perfume from Mrs. Beuhler who directs her anger at Dolores by cutting off her hair.
 The rest of the girls go to the dance leaving Dolores in tears.
 Loretta, hurt by Dr. Jason's rejection of her at the dance, runs back to the dormitory where she finds Dolores has committed suicide.
 When Riggs sees the body, he suspends Dr. Jason and Miss Levering and puts Mrs. Beuhler in charge of the school.
 Fearing a return of harsh conditions, Loretta escapes with two other girls, Jane and Jackie, as seen at the start of the movie.

 Dr. Jason, thinking that Dolores had cut off her own hair, blames himself for not realizing she was suicidal.
 But Jane emerges from hiding and reveals that Beuhler was actually responsible.
 At a hearing to determine the fate of Elmview, things don't go well.
 The suicide and runaways are blamed on Jason's methods and Jane and the other girls refuse to corroborate the incidents with the fire hose or the hair cutting.
 Miss Levering's testimony is discounted because of her relationship with Dr. Jason.

 Loretta and Jackie, now fugitives, visit the maternity home where Loretta's baby is living in an attempt to get money.
 But on spending some time with him, Loretta decides to keep the baby rather than putting him up for adoption.
 They learn of Jason's predicament and return to Elmview to testify.
 With Loretta and Jackie there, the other girls also corroborate their harsh treatment by Beuhler, revealing they had been whipped to prevent them from telling the truth, which leads to Riggs and Beuhler being placed under arrest.